 Saint Benedict’s approach is refreshingly simple and uncomplicated.
 For him, the key that opens the door to prayer is the quality of a Christian’s life, and the whole existence of a Christian is to seek to imitate Christ in fulfilling the will of his Father.

 Apart from the scripture readings that are heard in the liturgy, Saint Benedict sets aside from two to three hours a day for lectio divina.
-As [Dr] Katie [Heffelfinger] explained during our Spirituality hour in chapel last Monday morning [29 September 2014], lectio divina is not an intellectual pursuit of knowledge and information but a way to let the word of God penetrate the heart and the whole person, so that we listen and open our hearts to God who speaks to us in his word.
+As [Dr] Katie [Heffelfinger] explained in the Spirituality hour in chapel last year [29 September 2014], lectio divina is not an intellectual pursuit of knowledge and information but a way to let the word of God penetrate the heart and the whole person, so that we listen and open our hearts to God who speaks to us in his word.

 Saint Benedict begins his Rule with the word listen, ausculta: “Listen carefully, child of God, to the guidance of your teacher.
 Attend to the message you hear and make sure it pierces your heart, so that you may accept it in willing freedom and fulfil by the way you live the directions that come from your loving Father” (Rule of Saint Benedict, Prologue 1, translated by Patrick Barry).
 His advice is as short and succinct a directive on how to prepare to pray as I can find.

 The Benedictine motto is: “Ora et Labora.”
 This does not present prayer and work as two distinct things, but holds prayer and work together.
 The chapel becomes the place for the Work of God (Opus Dei), but the work of God does not end at the chapel door.
 God continues to work where we work.
 The monastic cell is the place of solitude, but this is not a refuge from the common life.
 There must be time and place for both, a unity of the inner life and the outer life.